Wednesday, January 10, 2007

 Serves 4

-Something Sweet is a small book filled with big-flavor recipes.
-We enjoy these simple baked apples when late summer turns into full-fledged fall.
+We enjoy these baked apples when late fall turns into full-fledged winter.

-This is a simple recipe, but you should read it all the way through before you start so you understand the order of the steps, which is important because, for instance, you don’t want the butter to start hardening before you brush the tops of the apples with it.
+This is a simple recipe, but it helps to read it through before you begin so the sequence is clear.
+You don’t want, for example, the butter to start hardening before you’ve brushed the apples with it.

 4 tablespoons unsalted butter